mpjashby/lesscrime.info/content/authors/admin/_index.md

 - icon: cv
   icon_pack: ai
   link: files/cv.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""

-# Highlight the author in author lists? (true/false)
-highlight_name: false

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
-- Researchers
-- Visitors
+superuser: true
+title: Matt Ashby
 ---

-I am a lecturer in crime science at the [Jill Dando Institute of Security and Crime Science](https://ucl.ac.uk/jill-dando-institute/") at [University College London](https://ucl.ac.uk/) (UCL).
+I am a lecturer in crime science at the [Jill Dando Institute of Security and Crime Science](https://ucl.ac.uk/jill-dando-institute/) at [University College London](https://ucl.ac.uk/) (UCL).
 I am interested in crime analysis – particularly how crime concentrates in time and space – in crime prevention and in transport crime.